MinoDe/CarND-Behavioral-Cloning-P3/writeup_template.md

 ###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
+###Pointers
+---
+####1. analyzing images
+####2.
+Using left and right camera angles with approximate angles
+####3.
+Running a simple model with one Convolutional network, a flatten layer and a Dense layer.
+Describe the output.
+Describe image preprocessing and why.
+####4.
+Tried using NVIDIA CNN architecture.
+Describe the layers and about dropout
+####5.
+Tried comma.ai architecture.
+####6.
+Precautions - dropout, image preprocessing, recovery lap, etc
+####7.
+Other tests and trials done to see how the model performs.
+Using HSV while training and YUV while driving.
+What are the problems involved.
 ###Files Submitted & Code Quality

 ####1.
 Submission includes all required files and can be used to run the simulator in autonomous mode